1976 Friuli earthquake

-The 1976 Friuli earthquake, also known in Italy as Terremoto del Friuli (Friulian earthquake), occurred on 6 May 1976, at 21:00:13 (20:00:13 UTC) with a moment magnitude of 6.5 and a maximum EMS intensity of X (very destructive).
+The 1976 Friuli earthquake, also known in Italy as Terremoto del Friuli (Friulian earthquake) and Orcolat ("big, bad ogre"), occurred on 6 May 1976, at 21:00:13 (20:00:13 UTC) with a moment magnitude of 6.5 and a maximum EMS intensity of X (very destructive).
 The shock occurred in the Friuli region in northeast Italy near the town of Gemona del Friuli.
 990 people were killed, up to about 3,000 were injured, and more than 157,000 were left homeless.

 Damage

 Seventy-seven villages in the Friuli region were affected.
 Gemona del Friuli was greatly damaged, with about 400 people killed in the town itself.
-Despite extensive emergency measures and international aid by the end of 1976, 15,000 people were still living in camping trailers, 1,000 in tents and 25,000 in evacuation centres.
+Despite extensive emergency measures and international aid by the end of 1976, 15,000 people were still living in camping trailers, train freight cars, 1,000 in tents and 25,000 in evacuation centres.
 The damage was estimated at $4.25 million.
 Much of the town has since been reconstructed.
 The tremor was felt in Venice, as well as neighbouring Austria, Switzerland and Slovenia (at the time part of Yugoslavia) and Germany.
 In Slovenia, the upper Soča valley and the Brda area was particularly affected, with the village of Breginj nearly completely destroyed.
 The earthquake damaged several buildings in Nova Gorica and was felt also in the Slovenian capital, Ljubljana.
 A total of 4,000 buildings were destroyed and 16,000 others were damaged across Slovenia, with around 80 percent of the population in the affected areas left homeless.